-There are 3 Astor bassoons in the Hichwa-Rachor database.
+The Hichwa-Rachor database contains four original Astor bassoons.
 One bassoon (Astor1-O-vanRijn) is attributed to George Astor, and two by Astor & Company.
 The workshop flourished in London c.1778-c.1831.

 Langeveld, Erik.
-Tentoonstelling van fagotten, prenten, boeken, en manuscripten uit de collectie van Henk de Wit.
-Amsterdam: De Ijsbreker, 1992, p.
-17.
+Tentoonstelling van fagotten, prenten, boeken, en manuscripten uit de collectie van Henk de Wit, 17.
+Amsterdam: De Ijsbreker, 1992.

 Myers, Arnold.
 Historic Musical Instruments in the Edinburgh University Collection, Vol. 2, Part E, Fascicle ii: Bassoons.